novaprova/novaprova/doc/manual/getting-started.rst

     sudo yum install -y \
        gcc gcc-c++ autoconf automake libxml2-devel pkgconfig \
        valgrind valgrind-devel binutils-devel zlib-devel

+    # on MacOS
+    # EITHER install Apple Xcode to get Apple's clang-based compiler, OR
+    brew install gcc
+    # then all these
+    brew install autoconf automake libxml2 pkg-config binutils gettext
+    # Valgrind is very useful but you might have packaging issues
+    brew install valgrind

+Note that from release 1.5, NovaProva requires a compiler with C++11 support, for example gcc 4.8.2 or later.
+On some platforms NovaProva has been successfully tested with the clang compiler as well as gcc.

 Once you have those prerequisites installed, you can download, install and build NovaProva.